bulletmark/edir/README.md

 10. `edir` shows a message "No files or directories" if there is nothing to edit, rather than opening an empty file to edit.

-11. `edir` filters out any duplicate paths you may accidently specify on it's command line.
+11. `edir` filters out any duplicate paths you may inadvertently specify on it's command line.

 12. `edir` always invokes a consistent duplicate renaming scheme.
 E.g. if you rename `b`, `c`, `d` all to the same pre-existing name `a` then